MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 - An IT administrator can't view or manage VMs from system resource page in the Azure portal, if they are created in a subscription where the IT administrator doesn't have at least read-only access role.

-- If the Arc for machinesagents are installed on VMs provisioned through the Azure portal, there will be two projections of the VMs on the Azure portal.
+- If the Arc for servers agents are installed on VMs provisioned through the Azure portal, there will be two projections of the VMs on the Azure portal.

-- Arc VM management is currently not available for stretched system configurations on Azure Local.
+- Arc VM management is currently not available for stretched cluster configurations on Azure Local.

 - Support for Arc Resource Bridge and Arc VM Management is currently available only in English language.